justinmk/vim-dirvish/README.md

 > How do I sort?

-`:set ma|sort i`.
+`:sort i`.
 It's totally fine to slice, dice, and smash any Dirvish buffer—it will never modify the filesystem.
 Just press `R` to get the default listing back.